SpenceKonde/megaTinyCore/README.md

 ```

 # Bootloader (Optiboot) Support
-A new version of Optiboot (Optibootx) now runs on the tinyAVR 0-series and 1-series chips.
-It's under 512 bytes, and works on all 0 and 1-series parts allowing for a convenient workflow with the same serial connections used for both uploading code and debugging (like a normal Arduino Pro Mini) - except for the detail about not having autoreset, which is a bit of a bummer.
-Support for 2-series parts is coming soon; changes required are minor.
+A new version of Optiboot (Optiboot_x) now runs on the tinyAVR 0-series, 1-series and 2-series chips.
+It's under 512 bytes, and works on all parts supported by this core allowing for a convenient workflow with the same serial connections used for both uploading code and debugging (like a normal Arduino Pro Mini) - except for the detail about not having autoreset unless you disable UPDI (except for the 20 and 24-pin 2-series parts which can put reset on PB4 instead), which is a bit of a bummer.

 To use the serial bootloader, select a board definition with (optiboot) after it (note - this might be cut off due to the width of the menu; the second set of board definitions are the optiboot ones).